-Visiting is strictly by appointment only, for one hour only in any ward or service that is not closed to visiting due to COVID.
+Visiting continues to be strictly by appointment only, for one hour, twice weekly in any ward or service that is not closed to visiting due to COVID.
 Visitors arriving for pre-arranged visits must check in first to the following reception areas before going to visit their relative:

-Visiting will take place in designated visiting areas only, following processes for hand hygiene, PPE and social distancing.
-Visitors must have no contact with a positive case of Covid-19 in the last 10 days, or any household member displaying any symptoms associated with Covid-19.
+Visiting continues to take place in designated visiting areas only, following processes for hand hygiene, PPE and social distancing.
+Visitors should not visit if they are Covid – 19 positive, have Covid- 19 symptoms or have had contact with a positive case of Covid-19 in the last 10 days,

-When possible, to reduce the risk of COVID transmission, visiting will take place in outdoor areas.
+Wherever practically possible and to reduce the risk of Covid – 19 transmission, visiting will continue to take place in outdoor areas.